marasco/gitbook-wpr-tournated/getting-started/tournament-setup.md

 All items optional.
 Important: Mind your selections for the two Fee Coverage choices at the bottom.

-- **Additional Questions:** Add custom fields (e.g., T‑shirt size, image upload).
+- **Additional Questions:** Add custom fields (e.g. t‑shirt size, image upload).
 Can be per category and mandatory/optional.
-- **Terms & Conditions:** Paste club/venue waiver or similar text for acceptance at entry.
+- **Terms & Conditions:** Paste any desired text, e.g. federation/club/venue injury waiver or social media waiver.
+(The registrant is prompted to accept as part of the entry process before tournament entry fee payment.)
 - **External Registration Link:** Redirects the "Register" button elsewhere. **DO NOT USE** (players should register in TMS).
-- **Welcome/Success Messages:** Optional Pre and post‑registration messages to players.
+- **Welcome/Success Messages:** Optional pre and post‑registration messages to players within the checkout process.
-- **Email Notifications:** Enable/disable notifications to TD and players for new/approved entries.
+- **Email Notifications:** Enable/disable notifications for new/approved entries.
+(Recommended ON for players and OFF for the organizer/TD.)
 - **Automatic Confirmation:** Enable if you don't want a manual approval step.
-- **Fee Coverage:** Choose whether the club or the player covers platform/Stripe fees.
+- **Fee Coverage:** Choose whether the organizer/TD covers platform fees.
+(Mandated OFF for USPA sanctioned tournaments.)

 ---